“Don’t cry because it’s over. Smile because it happened.”

 A great way to get to experience a city is by visiting a local farmers market to see what the locals have to offer.
-Being in California, this meant the produce was going to be AMAZINGLY fresh and yummy.
-Just enjoy these brightly colored peaches, cherries, succulents and more:
+Being in California, meant the produce was going to be AMAZINGLY fresh and yummy.
+Just enjoy these brightly colored peaches, cherries, succulents, and more:

 10. Sunset Cliffs